Stellar Transient Populations 🔍

 pop.history[selected_indices]

-If your selected indices is empty, no BBH mergers were in your population.
+If your selected indices are empty, no BBH mergers occurred in your population.
+They’re quite rare after all!

 [ ]: